jgereke/newwebsite/content/authors/admin/_index.md

 superuser: true

 # Role/position
-role: research fellow at the the Mannheim Centre for European Social Research (MZES)
+role: research fellow at the MZES

 # Organizations/Affiliations
 organizations:
-- name: Mannheim Centre for European Social Research (MZES)
+- name: Mannheim Centre for European Social Research
   url: "https://www.mzes.uni-mannheim.de/d7/en"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include intergroup relations, migration and discrimination and cooperative behavior in modern societies.
+# bio: My research interests include intergroup relations, migration and discrimination and cooperative behavior in modern societies.

-interests:
+#interests:
-- intergroup relations, migration and discrimination and cooperative behavior in modern societies
+#- intergroup relations, migration and discrimination and cooperative behavior in modern societies

 education:
   - course: Ph.D. at the Carlo F. Dondena Centre for Research on Social Dynamics and Public Policy